fetchai/.github/profile/README.md

 Essential reading:
 - [`Create an agent↗️`](https://fetch.ai/docs/guides/agents/create-a-uagent) - A simple guide to get you moving quickly
-- [`What is AI Engine↗️`](https://fetch.ai/docs/concepts/ai-engine/ai-engine-intro) - build language agents as graphs
+- [`What is AI Engine↗️`](https://fetch.ai/docs/concepts/ai-engine/ai-engine-intro) - Our AI multi-model system, utilising LLMs.
 - [`What is Fetch.AI↗️`](https://fetch.ai/docs/concepts/introducing-fetchai) - Our tech stack and ecosystem.

 Web3: